Hes-Siemelink/instacli/instacli-spec/language/Instacli Yaml Scripts.md

 Print: Hello again!  # Invalid YAML!
 ```

-The solution is to add the YAML document separator `---`:
+The solution is to add the Yaml document separator `---`:

 ```yaml instacli
 Print: Hello